-This week marks the 10-year anniversary of the death of Texas native Anna Nicole Smith, who captured the heart of America with her beautiful looks and the rags-to-riches tale of a dirt-poor small-town girl turned superstar.
+This week marks the 10-year anniversary of the death Texas native Anna Nicole Smith’s death, who captured the heart of America with her beautiful looks and the classic rags-to-riches tale of a dirt-poor small-town girl turned superstar.

 On Tuesday, Buzzfeed published a profile detailing the late American icon’s rise to fame and the subsequent destruction of her image, her life and her health.
 Here are a few Texas highlights from the profile on Smith, who was born in Houston and raised in Mexia.